 Attending MassPlease read instructions carefully

-Beginning after Christmas, December 26, 2020, we will no longer require signups to attend Mass.
-In addition, beginning today, the formula for how many people can attend Mass in the church has changed as well.
-For now, will now begin overflow seating in the gym after we reach 175 people in the church.
+We no longer require signups to attend Mass.
+In addition, the formula for how many people can attend Mass in the church has changed as well.
+For now, will now begin overflow seating in the gym after we reach 180 people in the church.
 Sheridan and Grand Ronde remain unchanged.
 We still require masks, social distancing, and following proper safety precautions from all who attend.
 We will continue to enter through the main church doors.
 Please read the fuller explanation by Fr.
 Mike after the specific instructions below:

 Those who cannot come: